Time: 1-2 HOURS

 Stuff to Bring: Water, Shoes with decent grip

-A shorter hike on the windward side of Oahu, this is a great hike if you are looking for something quick, will get the heart pumping, and that offers rewarding views.
-The trail is often very muddy and slippery, especially at the initial incline so wear something you don't mind getting dirty in case you fall.
-The hike begins in the trees with occasional lookout points of Kaneohe Bay (K-Bay) and ends at a pillbox with expansive views of Kaneohe Bay and the windward mountain ranges.
-It's definitely worth going on a clear day to get the most out of this hike.
+A shorter hike on the windward side of Oahu, this is a great hike if you are looking for something quick, want to work up a light sweat, and get some rewarding views.
+The trail is often very muddy and slippery, especially at the initial incline, so wear something you don't mind getting dirty in case you fall.
+The hike begins in the trees with occasional lookout points of Kaneohe Bay (K-Bay) and ends at a pillbox with expansive views of Kaneohe Bay and the windward mountain range.
+Hard to beat the bang for the buck on this one!

-A Google Earth image of the hike.
+A sketch of the hike.
 As you can see, it's a long gradual uphill that ends at a pillbox right on K-Bay.
 Simple, but sweet.

 As is typical with many hikes, this one starts in a somewhat obscure location.
 You will need to park in/near the Koolau Shopping Center across from the Valley of the Temples and then walk south on the left side of the highway along the guardrail.
 Where the guardrail ends is this opening in the trees where the hike begins (marked by this point on GoogleMaps).

 The beginning of the trail looks like this.
-I managed to hike this on a day where it hadn't rained for weeks.
-Normally this trail is crazy muddy and you will have to be careful with your footing so you don't end up with a face full of wet dirt.
+It's the steepest section of the entire hike and also the trickiest.
+Normally it is crazy muddy and you will have to be careful with your footing so you don't end up with a face full of red dirt.
+But if you get lucky and it hasn't rained in awhile, you may get nice dry conditions like this.

 But as soon as you reach the top, you can turn around and get a beautiful view of the Ko'olau Mountain Range.